 Borrower Name_________________________FHA Case Number _____________

-Signature(s) of Borrower(s) – Do not sign unless this application is fully completed.
-Read the certifications carefully and review accuracy of this application.

-Signature(s) of Borrower(s) Date Signed Signature(s) of Co - Borrower(s) Date Signed

-/ / / /

 Caution: Delinquencies, Defaults, Foreclosures and Abuses

 Delinquencies, defaults, these actions may be used to recover any debts owed when it is determined to be in the interest of the Mortgagee or Federal Government, or both.
 All ofand (9) Report any resulting written off debt of yours to the Internal Revenue Service as your taxable income. ; (8) Refer your debt to the Internal Revenue Service for offset against any amount owed to you as an income tax refund; (7) If you are a current or retired Federal employee, take action to offset your salary, or civil service retirement benefits; (6) Refer your account to the Department of Justice (DOJ) for litigation in the courts; and seek judgment against you for any deficiency, (5) Refer your account to a private attorney, collection agency or mortgage servicing agency to collect the amount due, foreclose the mortgage, sell the property; (4) Offset amounts owed to you under other Federal programs; (3) Assess charges to cover additional administrative costs incurred by the Federal Government to service your account; (2) Assess additional interest and penalty charges for the period of time that payment is not made; are authorized to take any and all of the following actions in the event loan payments become delinquent on the mortgage loan described in the attached application: (1) Report your name and account information to a credit bureauas well as the Federal Government, its agencies, agents and assigns , and abuses of mortgage loans involving programs of the Federal Government can be costly and detrimental to your credit, now and in the future.
 The Mortgagee in this transaction, its agents and assignsforeclosures